Digital Engineering 24/7

 An example of OPMs PEEK material at work.
 Courtesy of OPM."

 3D printing is steadily expanding its use in the medical field, with a number of companies developing 3D-printed medical implants and prosthetic devices.
-The FDA will hold a forum on the technical challenges associated with 3D printing in the medical device field October 8-9 at the agency’s White Oak Campus in Silver Spring, MD.
-The workshop will also be available as a webcast.
+The FDA will hold a forum on the technical challenges associated with 3D printing in the medical device field October 8-9 at the agency's White Oak Campus in Silver Spring, MD.
+The workshop will also be available as a webinar.

 An example of OPM This 3D-printed facial implant received FDA approval earlier this year.
 Image: OPM